This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Calcium, calcium/creatinine ratio and phosphate (consider aminoaciduria in some cases)

-Check maternal PTH, 25 hydroxyvitamin D, calcium, phosphate, ALP & HbA1c (maternal diabetes)
+Check maternal PTH, 25 hydroxyvitamin D, calcium, phosphate, ALP and HbA1c (maternal diabetes)

 Principles of management

 - To stabilize serum calcium to a safe range (>1.7 - 1.8 mmol/L total Calcium or >1.0 mmol/l ionised) or > 20% from initial calcium value.

-- To avoid complications of treatment: in particular extravasations of IV calcium infusion (must have a close watch of IV site and documentation that IV has not tissued on a 10-15 min basis).
+- To avoid complications of treatment: in particular extravasation of IV calcium infusion (must have a close watch of IV site and documentation that IV has not tissued on a 10-15 min basis).

 - To establish the underlying cause.